-Cyclopharm's wholly owned subsidiary, Cyclomedica Ireland Limited, has a flexible rate loan provided by the Allied Irish Banks, plc. with a repayment period of 7 years.
+(i) Cyclopharm's wholly owned subsidiary, Cyclomedica Ireland Limited, has a flexible rate loan provided by the Allied Irish Banks, plc. with a repayment period of 7 years.
 The facility is secured by a registered Fixed and Floating Charge and First Registered Debenture over Cyclomedica Ireland Limited and a guarantee from Cyclomedica Europe Limited.
+The Group has complied with all its banking covenants for the year ended 31 December 2015.